Novoarkhanhelsk: Russian Empire

 The Treaty of the Pruth (1711) defined the border between Zaporizhia and the Polish–Lithuanian Commonwealth as following the rivers Synyukha, Velyka Vys and Tyasmyn.
 The area now occupied by Novoarkhanhelsk was therefore situated on the southwestern frontier of the Tsardom of Russia.

 Following the Austro-Russian–Turkish War (1735–39), the Russian government began to restore settlements destroyed by Tatar raids along the Polish border.
 The Governor of Kyiv ordered Colonel Kapnist of the Myrhorod Regiment to fortify the left bank of the Synyukha, opposite the Polish town of Torhovytsia, against Polish raids.
 The regiment constructed a pentagonal fortification with earthen ramparts inside a bend of the river, adding bastions to each corner.
 The new settlement, named Arkhanhelohorod (Архангелогород, lit.
 "Archangel Town"), was initially garrisoned by cossacks and runaway peasants.
-In 1742, Kapnist, with the consent of Stanisław Potocki, the count of Torhovytsia, dispatched а cossack known as David of Zvenigorod to Podolia to bring back twenty Ukrainian families to settle the town.
+In 1742, Kapnist, with the consent of Stanisław Potocki, the count of Torhovytsia, dispatched a cossack known as David of Zvenigorod to Podolia to bring back twenty Ukrainian families to settle the town.

 In the 18th century, the Ukrainian anti-feudal movement found support in the region.
 In a complaint received by the Governor of Kyiv in 1747, a Polish nobleman accused an officer at Arkhanhelohorod by the name of J. Chechel of harbouring haidamaka ("thieves and brigands").
 In 1748, another complained that residents of Arkhanhelohorod were amongst those who attacked the house of a szlachta near Vinnytsia.

 In 1752, Arkhanhelohorod became part of New Serbia, when the Russian authorities invited Serbians from the Austro-Hungarian Empire to settle the frontier region.
 The garrison alternated between the 7th Company of the New Serbian Hussar regiment (1752–1754 and 1759–1761) and the Novoslobodskaya Cossack Regiment (1754–1759, 1761–1764).

 In March 1764, it became the headquarters of seven companies of the newly formed Black Hussars.
 At this point the settlement, now known as Novoarkhanhelsk, was home to civilians engaged in farming, beekeeping, fishing, trading and craftsmanship, in addition to the military garrison.
 Its inhabitants included Old Believer and Jewish immigrants from Poland and Moldova.

 In 1774, Johann Anton Güldenstädt undertook a documentary expedition to Ukraine on behalf of the Russian government.
 He described Novoarkhanhelsk as a commercial centre.
 From 1765 the town hosted three annual fairs.
 In 1784 it became part of the county (powiat) of Novomyrhorod, then from 1807 part of Olviopol county, Kherson Oblast.

 By 1772, the fort had a church dedicated to the Archangel Michael.